-The Group manages credit risk in accordance with its Credit Policy, Credit Risk Appetite and related governing documents (including environmental, social and governance data).
-The purpose of these elements is to ensure a consistent approach to credit risk management and clear roles and responsibilities across markets and business units, while aiming at ensuring that risk-taking remains supportive of the Group's business strategy.
+The Group manages credit risk in accordance with its Credit Policy, Credit Risk Appetite and related governing documents.
+The purpose of these elements is twofold: (i) to ensure a consistent approach to credit risk management as well as clear roles and responsibilities across markets and business units and (ii) to make sure that risk-taking remains supportive of the Group's business strategy, including sustainable finance.

 The Group's total net credit exposure is defined as on-balance-sheet and off-balance-sheet items net of impairment charges that carry credit risk.
-As at December 31, 2020, the Group's total net credit exposure for accounting purposes was DKK 4,619 billion.
+As at December 31, 2021, the Group's total net credit exposure for accounting purposes was DKK 4,451 billion.
 Net credit exposure from lending activities accounts for most of the Group's net credit exposure.
-As at December 31, 2020, 80.8 percent of the total REA related to credit risk, excluding counterparty credit risk.
+As at December 31, 2021, 83.6 percent of the total REA related to credit risk, excluding counterparty credit risk.

 Credit risk is managed in line with the principles of the three-lines-of-defense model.
+This means that the first line of defense is responsible for the risks assumed, while the second line of defense is responsible for risk oversight and risk challenge.